Filtrations Indexed by Attracting Levels and their Applications: Preliminaries

 \subsection{$\sum$-perturbations}

-In this subsection, we introduce the definition corresponding to the case where ``the total energy is $\varepsilon$'', in contrast to the previous definition where ``the maximum energy of $\varepsilon$ was assigned to each step''.
+In this subsection, we introduce the definitions corresponding to the case where ``the total energy is $\varepsilon$'', in contrast to the previous definitions where ``the maximum energy of $\varepsilon$ was assigned to each step''.

 \begin{definition} Fix a number $\varepsilon \in [0,\infty]$, a point $y \in Y$, and a subset $A \subseteq Y$.
 Define the relation $y \overset{\exists}{\underset{F,\varepsilon_{\Sigma}, 0}{\rightharpoonup}} A$ as follows: